mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 But after a few day spent learning Unity and C#, I found myself actually _inside_ the Rift.
 In VR, scale is _so important_.
 When the cubes were small, everything felt much less interesting, but when the cubes were scaled up to around a meter squared, everything had this really cool sense of scale.
 You could make these _huge_ stacks of cubes, up to 20 or 30 meters high.
 This felt really cool!

-It's impossible to communicate visually what this feels like outside of VR (so please [download](https://github.com/OculusVR/oculus-networked-physics-sample), build and run the sample in VR to see for yourself!), but it looks something like this...
+It's impossible to communicate visually what this feels like outside of VR, but it looks something like this...

 <img src="/img/networked-physics-in-vr/stack-of-cubes.jpg" width="100%"/>

 ... where you can select, grab and throw cubes using the touch controller, and any cubes you release from your hand interact with the other cubes in the simulation.
 You can throw a cube at a stack of cubes and knock them over.
-You can pick up two cubes and juggle them.
+You can pick up a cube in each hand and juggle them.
 You can build a stack of cubes and see how high you can make it go.

-Of course, working with Oculus as a client, I had to define tasks and deliverables, before I could actually start the work.
+Working with Oculus as a client, I of course had to define tasks and deliverables, before I could actually start the work.

 I suggested three criteria we would use to define success: